Having a different title and h1 text using templating in 11ty

 Here is the title tag in my base template for the site:

-This picks up the title data in the front matter and adds a pipe and Simon Cox to the end of it for the title.
-That's not best practice if you are concerned about title length in the search engine results pages - though that's becoming less of an issue these days for other reasons.
+This picks up the title data from the front matter and adds a pipe and Simon Cox to the end of it for the title.
+That's not best practice if you are concerned about title length in the search engine results pages - though that's becoming less of an issue these days for other reasons - so you shoudl consider if you need your brand on the end of your titles or not.

 Here is my article template for the title and the h1: